bitwarden/help/_articles/directory-connector/directory-sync-cli.md

 ## Getting Started

-Complete the following steps to get started with the Bitwarden Directory Connector CLI:
+To get started using the Bitwarden Directory Connector CLI:

 1. Download the CLI from one of the following links:
    - [{% icon fa-windows %} Windows CLI](https://vault.bitwarden.com/download/?app=connector&platform=windows&variant=cli-zip)